-The Minor Basilica in beautiful, historic Natchitoches, Louisiana is one seven proto-parishes established by His Excellency Bishop S. Jacobs.
+The Minor Basilica in beautiful, historic Natchitoches, Louisiana is one of seven proto-parishes established by Bishop Sam Jacobs.
 The parish began as a small chapel to Fort St. Jean Baptiste under the patronage of St. Francis.

 When the Diocese of Natchitoches was established on July 29, 1853, the Church was reestablished as a Cathedral by it's new bishop, August Marie Martin.
 When the Diocesan See was transferred to Alexandria in August of 1910, the Church's status reverted to a parish.